quasarframework/quasar/docs/src/pages/quasar-cli-webpack/convert-to-quasar-cli-with-webpack.md

 ### Step 6: PWA related

 The `/src-pwa/manifest.json` has no meaning for a Quasar CLI with Webpack project.
-You will need to use `quasar.config.js > manifest` to declare it there.
+You will need to use `quasar.config file > manifest` to declare it there.
 After that then delete the `/src-pwa/manifest.json` file.

-Also check `quasar.config.js > pwa` > `metaVariables` and `metaVariablesFn`.
+Also check `quasar.config file > pwa` > `metaVariables` and `metaVariablesFn`.

 More info: [Configuring PWA](/quasar-cli-webpack/developing-pwa/configuring-pwa)